 Brit College offers the Pearson BTEC Level 5 Higher National Diploma in Business, which falls under the Ofqual Regulated Qualifications Framework (RQF) Qualification.
-The two-year BTEC Higher National Diploma (HND) in Business (RQF) Levels 5 is awarded by Pearson
+The two-year BTEC Higher National Diploma (HND) in Business (RQF) Level 5 is awarded by Pearson.

 Funding is available for this programme from the Student Loans Company for UK home students.